LichAcademy/Lich-Courses/Stable Diffusion 101/Topic 1 - Fundamentals/Topic 1 - Fundamentals.md

 call webui.bat
 ```

-However, before we run this script, let let me show you some useful arguments you can provide.
+However, **before we run this script**, let let me show you some useful arguments you can provide.

 For example, this script automatically creates `venv` virtual environment.
-This is not an issue, although it does create environment within an environment unnecessarily.
-I will specify `-` as `VENV_DIR`.
+Although this is not a problem, it is redundant, since we are already inside conda environment.
+To avoid creating environment within environment ("dream within a dream within a dream", if get the reference 😉 ) you can specify `VENV_DIR` value as `-`.

-Another thing that catches me every time, script downloads Stable Diffusion 1.5 base model.
+Another thing that catches me every time, script downloads Stable Diffusion 1.5 base model (additional 4 GB dowload).
 To opt-out, you need to add `--no-download-sd-model` to `COMMANDLINE_ARGS`.

+Our webui-user.bat script will look like this:

 ```bat
 @echo off